Dynamics of Local Elasticity During Training of Neural Nets

-Note that for the above values of $\w_*$, $\x$ and $\x'$, the late time lowerbound on $S_{\rm rel}$ given in Theorem \ref{lem:low_srel_relu} applies and it evaluates to $\sim 1.4$ which is very close to the value around which the above plot is fluctuating.
-Such experiments can be conducted under various other parameter settings lending further credence to this model. {\it Thus here we again see that Conjecture \ref{conj:large} bears out.}
+Note that for the above values of $\w_*$, $\x$ and $\x'$, the late time lower bound on $S_{\rm rel}$ given in Theorem \ref{lem:low_srel_relu} applies and it evaluates to $\sim 1.4$ which is very close to the value around which the above plot is fluctuating.
+Such experiments can be conducted under various other parameter settings lending further credence to this model. {\it Thus here we again see that Hypothesis \ref{conj:large} bears out.}

 Note that from combining equations \ref{numerator_1} and \ref{numerator_2} (in Appendix \ref{theorem:relu_last}) and their counterparts with $\x'$ replaced with $\x$ we can get an exact expression for $S_{\rm rel}$ for this situation of training a $\relu$ gate.